-The case was brought against Dartmoor National Park Authority (DNPA) by Alexander and Diana Darwall.
+The case was brought against the DNPA (Dartmoor National Park Authority) by Alexander and Diana Darwall.

 Wild camping on Dartmoor

-In July 2023 the CoA (Court of Appeal) reversed the High Court’s decision in the case of Darwall v Dartmoor National Park Authority meaning that, subject to some restrictions, wild camping is now an activity that the public can exercise on the Dartmoor Commons without requiring the landowner’s permission.
+In July 2023 the CoA (Court of Appeal) reversed the High Court鈥檚 decision in the case of Darwall v Dartmoor National Park Authority.
+This decision was upheld by the Supreme Court in May 2025 and means that, subject to some restrictions, wild camping is now an activity that the public can exercise on the Dartmoor Commons without requiring the landowner鈥檚 permission.

 This case has been of significant interest among campaigning groups and landowners alike given the perception that it concerns the right to wild camp on common land in England and Wales.
 However, that perception is mistaken, as this judgment only applies to activities taking place on the Dartmoor Commons.